Stock availability

 By doing this mapping session it was quite clear that two main problem areas needed to be looked into.

-Order / status updates
+Order and status updates

 As a result of this, customers naturally got suspicious thinking HYPE was a scam company.
 Especially for people who have never purchased anything from them previously.